 My journey began in May of 2020.
-I had three things happen to me then, I had just purchased & closed on my condo, it's my birthday in the middle of May (19th) & was diagnosed with anal cancer.
+I had three things happen to me then: I had just purchased & closed on my condo, it was my birthday in the middle of May (19th) & I was diagnosed with anal cancer.
 At first, I thought I was dealing with hemorrhoids for several months.
 I had gone to see my gastro dr & he prescribed a topical cream & anal suppositories.
 As it turned out, nothing helped.
 Finally, he sent me to another dr, (proctologist/surgeon) He did an anoscopy in his office then said I needed a biopsy under anesthesia.

 A week or so later I had the biopsy & sure enough, he told me it's cancer.
 Apparently, my tumor was 6cm x 7 cm.
 Quite large is what I was told.
 The worst part about that was the dr has/had no manners at all, I was barely out of anesthesia & he walked by me & said "its cancer" and walked away.
 The recovery nurse was absolutely wonderful!
 She took care of me.